We believe that best practices for workplace well-being and mental health can be built on the following pillars:

 - Connecting the dots: ensuring resources for employees and their families with mental health issues are understandable, available, coordinated and affordable

-These workplace principles are supported by benefits resources that are organized and coordinated.
+These workplace principles within the One Mind at Work Charter are supported by benefits resources that are organized and coordinated.

 we stand behind